betheden/hebrew-grammar/content/verb_sequential_perfect.rst

 :ref:`verb<verb>`
 does not function like a normal Perfect conjugation verb.
 Rather, it functions more like an :ref:`Imperfect<verb_imperfect>` verb, because it often appears in a series following a clause with an Imperfect verb.

-It functions in a variety of other ways as well, because it actually derives its function from a previous verb form that it then imitates.
-This previous verb can be any of several different forms, allowing the Sequential Perfect verb to function in many different ways (see the examples below).
+.. note:: The Sequential Pefect conjugation has an additional function that is unique among all verbal conjugations in Biblical Hebrew.
+A Sequential Verb often, but not always, expresses the same kind of action as the preceding verb.
+This is often the case when a Sequential Perfect verbs are used to express a sequence of incomplete actions, a sequence of imperatives, or a sequence of verbal actions expressing possibility or desirability.

 There is a difference between (1) the Sequential Perfect conjugation, (2) the :ref:`Perfect copulative<verb_perfect-copulative>`,